redpanda-data/connect/website/docs/components/inputs/kafka.md

 ### `batching.processors`

 `array` A list of [processors](/docs/components/processors/about) to apply to a batch as it is flushed.
 This allows you to aggregate and archive the batch however you see fit.
+Please note that all resulting messages are flushed as a single batch, therefore splitting the batch into smaller batches using these processors is a no-op.

 ```yaml
 # Examples